16pa5a0510/movie-trailers/README.md

 # movie-trailers
-my project:
-iam intrested to say that it is my first project movie trailers in this i kept my intrested movie trailers
+iam intrested to say that it is my first project . movie trailers in this i kept my intrested movie trailers.

-back end : python.
+# how project runs in code
+mainly we have given an image when we click on img the trailer may opens at play in the same webpage.

+# back-end languages
+python .

+# frunt-end
+html
+css
-frunt end :html,css,java script.
+java script.